Historic Schoolhouse in Downsville, Wisconsin

 The historic Downsville schoolhouse overlooks the beautiful Red Cedar river valley, oxbow ponds, an expanse of restored native woodland and prairie.
 It is the only known octagonal schoolhouse in Wisconsin, and possibly, in the Midwest.

-In 2007, Kathy Ruggles and John Thomas purchased the schoolhouse and the building was relocated to their residence, one mile east of the original location.
+In 2007, Kathy Ruggles and John Thomas purchased the schoolhouse and the building was relocated one mile east of the original location.
 The building is 32 feet across, and 800 square feet.
 It has a large bank of southern windows and an original hardwood maple floor.
 A beam in the schoolhouse is marked 1894 with the initials KS, for Knapp Stout Lumber Company, likely indicating the year it was completed.
+Previously used as a pottery showroom, the schoolhouse is now John and Kathy’s residence.

 A Unique Historic Space